 The Oaks Waterfront Inn is the most enchanting of Eastern Shore wedding venues.
 A country inn tucked back along a winding road set against the backdrop of a quiet cove just off the Chesapeake Bay, The Oaks is a picture perfect setting for a Maryland waterfront wedding.
 Surrounded by 10 acres of scenic Maryland landscape and waterfront, The Oaks Waterfront Inn sets the perfect ambience for your celebrated occasion.

 When your world closes in on you, plot an escape to ours.
 Pack up and leave on a whim.
 In no time at all you can be here in our refuge, where our world will seem light years away from yours.

 Once here your choices for recreation abound.
 Do nothing except read or relax and soak in the quiet serenity of our cove.
-Go shopping, biking, kayaking, sightseeing, take an eco-tour, paddle around the creek in a canoe, swim and sun in our pool, or play a round of golf – all of it is close by, convenient and easy.
+Go shopping, biking, kayaking, sightseeing, take an eco-tour, or paddle around the creek in a canoe.
+You can also swim and sun in our pool, or play a round of golf.
+All of it is close by, convenient and easy.

 Great Blue Herons, Ospreys, and transient Canada Geese are frequently spotted from our shoreline.
 Occasionally, we are treated to a Bald Eagle sighting!

 Our lodging choices include graciously appointed guest rooms, some with panoramic water views.
 Most rooms also have Whirlpool tubs and fireplaces.
 In addition to all this, we have a separate guest cottage on the water.